rohityt0dev/AWS-learning/Day-06-ELB-&-ASG/CreatingALB.md

 ---

-# ⏳ Step 10: Wait for Provisioning
+# ⏳ Wait for Provisioning

 The ALB status will initially be: